kawaicheung/book-on-naming-things/manuscript/F_Ch_TheShapeOfCode.md

 }
 ```

+[Another example: Lucene documents -- lucene_document vs doc; repeated doc.Add() looks much cleaner -- emphasis on the rest of the params)in addSearchDocuments()]

 Here’s another example.
 In this method, `systemTimeZones` represents a collection of objects each describing a time zone.
 The method loops through this collection, then extracts time zone information to build a list of `DropDownComponents` while marking the passed-in time zone as `Selected`:

 ```C#